Travis Scott: 2017–2018: Cactus Jack Records, Huncho Jack, Jack Huncho, and Astroworld

 Scott performed at All-Star Weekend on February 16, 2017, in New Orleans, Louisiana at Champion Square.
 He also performed at New Orleans BUKU Music + Art Project festival on March 10, 2017.
 On March 5, Scott announced a concert tour called "Birds Eye View".
 The next day, the dates and cities for the tour were unveiled, with it beginning on March 10, in New Orleans, Louisiana, and coming to an end on June 2, in Eugene, Oregon.
 In the same month, Scott was also featured alongside American rapper Quavo from the hip-hop group Migos on Canadian rapper Drake's single "Portland", from Drake's commercial mixtape, More Life.
 The song peaked at number nine on the US Billboard Hot 100, becoming his first top ten song as a featured artist.
 In March 2017, Scott announced he would be launching his own imprint, under the name of Cactus Jack Records.
-During an interview, Scott said, "I'm not doing it to have financial control over my music.
-I want first and foremost to help other artists, launch new names, to provide opportunities.
-I want to do for them what happened to me, but better.
-By better I mean no bullshit.
-No lying to the artists about album release dates or the budgets of videos and albums."
-On June 15, 2017, Scott announced he would be doing a European leg of the "Birds Eye View Tour".
-The European leg started on the June 23 in Paris, and concluded on July 9 in Turku, Finland.
-This leg was mainly festival sets or in smaller club settings.

 On April 3, 2017, it was reported Scott had been working on a collaborative studio album with Quavo, potentially to be released later in 2017.
 Speaking to GQ, he confirmed: 'The Quavo album is coming soon.
 I'm dropping new music soon.
 You know how I do it though: I like surprises.
 In addition to the collaborative album, Scott announced his third studio album Astroworld, named after the defunct Houston theme park of the same name, was nearing completion and would most likely be released in 2017.

 On May 16, 2017, Scott released three new tracks on SoundCloud, after teasing on social media for some time.
 The tracks were named "A Man", "Green & Purple (featuring Playboi Carti)", and "Butterfly Effect".
 The latter was also released on every other streaming service, as the only track.
+On June 15, 2017, Scott announced he would be doing a European leg of the "Birds Eye View Tour".
+The European leg started on the June 23 in Paris, and concluded on July 9 in Turku, Finland.
+This leg was mainly festival sets or in smaller club settings.
 The music video for "Butterfly Effect" was released on July 14, 2017.
 On August 10, 2017, Scott tweeted "ALBUM MODE" as he had just finished the "DAMN.
 Tour" as a supporting act for Kendrick Lamar, the night before.
 This tweet signified that he was now working on his album AstroWorld full-time.
 On August 27, 2017, Scott performed with Thirty Seconds to Mars at the 2017 MTV Video Music Awards on their single "Walk On Water".